magento/merchdocs/src/cms/page-builder-add-content-products.md

    - **Condition** - Choose this option to display products according to one or more conditions that you define.

-      When selected, this option provides a **Condition** ? for adding conditions to your products selection.
+      When selected, there are tools available to add conditions to your products selection.
 For example, you could select only products with a Gender set to Unisex.
-For more information #

       ![Product selection by condition]({% link images/images-ee/page-builder-products-settings_condition.png %}){: .zoom}
       _Selecting products by condition_